 - 1. The Nomination, Compensation and Corporate Governance Committee considers various aspects of appropriateness and proposes to the Board of Directors or the Shareholders' Meetings to appoint the members of Audit Committee. - 2.
-The Board of Directors or the Shareholders' Meetings appointed the Company's independent directors as a member of the Audit Committee. - to be the Chairman of the Audit Committee.
+The Board of Directors or the Shareholders' Meetings appointed the Company's independent directors as a member of the Audit Committee. - 3.
+The Audit Committee selects a member of the Audit Committee to be the Chairman of the Audit Committee.